jLevere/SSHoneypot1/README.md

 ![Overview of the aggregated results](https://github.com/jLevere/SSHoneypot1/blob/main/DashboardOverview.jpg)

 ### Setup
 Used a python based pshitt honeypot to log ssh login attempts in json to a text file.
 Then used a filebeat to scrape the entries in the file, and forwarded them through vpn connection to a graylog stack.
-There, the messages where parsed with a json extractor and aggregated in a custom dashboard.
+There, the messages were parsed with a json extractor and aggregated in a custom dashboard.

 ### Observations